avadhutp/avadhutp.github.io/_posts/blog/2015-01-09-no-sugar-challenge-week-1-update.markdown

 ---
 ## New year, new challenge

 I am fairly active.
 I like to run and I go bouldering quite often.
 But I do love my sugar.
 I can't help but binge of all sorts of sugary treats every single day.
-And with the new year starting, like all ill-fated, makeover-desiring individuals, I decides that I had to kick the habit.
+And, with the new year starting, like all ill-fated, makeover-desiring individuals, I decided that I had to kick the habit.
 So I decided to go cold turkey—for the entire month of January I would not eat anything with added sugar.
-And it was proving harder than I ever imagined it could.
+And it was proving harder than I ever imagined.

 ## Shopping